piotr-proszowski/dotfiles/vim/README.md

 ### Fzf vim
 Mostly useful for searching files.
 I mapped leader + f to `Ag` so I have similar experience as in IntelliJ for files searching.

+## gh-line
+Takes you from the vim to github page (with line highlighted or to blame or just the main page of project).
+Super useful, especially when I want to give a link to some ticket or in the message.

 Those are most beneficial features, however maybe I missed something.
 If you noticed something I'm using and it's not mentioned here - please let me know! :)